gvwilson/thirdbit/fiction/maddy-roo/index.md

 Sometimes you have choices.
-Other times it feels like you have no more control over what you do next than a rock has over whether or not it's going to fall after someone has thrown it.
+Other times it feels like you have no more control over what you do next than rain has over whether or not it's going to fall.
 Maddy hugged Gumption,
-a real strong hug that she hoped said all the things she hadn't found the courage to say for the past few weeks every time they'd been alone together.
+a real strong hug that she hoped said all the things she had never found the courage to say when they had been alone together.
 "Go tell mama what I'm doing," she said in his ear.
 "And tell her I'm coming back, all right?
 Because I am."